zack-bitcoin/cribbage/README.md

 cribbage
 ========

-python code, browser as gui
+first run the following command: python gui.py

+then send your browser to: http://localhost:8090/